Histogram2D Artist#

 class is a subclass of the Artist

-It has a simplified interface for creating histogram 2D plots and updating some of its properties, like assigning different classes to underlying points and displaying bins/patches with different colors based on a categorical colormap.
+class.
+It has a simplified interface for creating histogram 2D plots and updating some of its properties, like assigning different classes to underlying points and displaying bins/patches with different colors based on a overlay colormap.

 It can be imported like shown below: